AliNikoo73/Automated-Medical-Image-Classification/README.md

 # Automated Medical Image Classification for Radiology

 This repository contains code and resources for a deep learning project that performs automated medical image classification.
-The goal is to classify radiology images, such as chest X-rays, to detect conditions like pneumonia, lung cancer, and fibrosis using convolutional neural networks (CNNs).
+The goal is to classify radiology images, such as chest X-rays, to detect conditions like pneumonia, lung cancer, and fibrosis using convolution neural networks (CNNs).

 ## Project Structure